tikhonova/Airflow-DAG_Amazon-Redshift/README.md

-### Example ETL that loads data from S3 into Redshift using Apache Airflow
+### An Airflow ETL job that loads data from S3 into Redshift, creates tables, and performs a data quality check.

 ## Libraries
 * datetime